COVESA/cdsp/cdsp/knowledge-layer/symbolic-reasoner/examples/use-case/README.md

 ```
 - **queries**: This section includes SPARQL queries that will be used during the reasoning process to assemble triples or extract results from the reasoned data.
   - **triple_assembler_helper**:
-    Queries specifically designed to assemble data points related to an specific data tree (in this case Vehicle Signal Specification (VSS)) or other specifications used by default, if the tree is not defined, including queries for data and object properties.
+    Queries specifically designed to assemble data points related to an specific schema collection (in this case Vehicle Signal Specification (vehicle)) or other specifications used by default, if the collection is not defined, including queries for data and object properties.
   - **output**: Queries to retrieve the final inference results after the reasoning process.
 The queries in this section will typically extract insights from the generated triples.

 #### Rules